Federal holiday pressures companies to give Juneteenth off

 “I don’t want to fake.
 If you are fake, you get caught and it’s a million times worse," Hickey said.

-That’s a major concern among even the biggest employees, said Erin Eve, CEO of Ichor Strategies, which advises firm on connecting businesses with their communities.
+That's a major concern among even the biggest employees, said Eric Eve, CEO of Ichor Strategies, which advises firms on connecting businesses with their communities.
 Eve said companies will get called out by their employees, customers and even investors if they take steps like observing Juneteenth without investing in Black communities or looking at their own internal diversity.

 Still, Eve said the declaration of Juneteenth as a federal holiday will make companies that don't follow suit increasingly look bad.